Last updated 14/6/24

 Hard Wax oil is also an option and falls somewhere between an oiled floor and a lacquered floor in terms of maintenance.
 It also has a beautiful, natural look that is hard to replicate.
 You may also decide that you want to recolour your floor, apply reactive stains, or any combination of options that are generally not available ‘out of the box’.

 Some (not all) installation guides from suppliers are simple to cut and paste from documents made for other flooring markets.
-They are not written with the Australian climate in mind and are instead targeted at much smaller environments.
-Australia has a vast range of climates compared to most other countries, and this needs to be considered with natural flooring like Timber.
+The manufacturers do not consider the Australian climate; instead, they target much smaller environments.
+Because Australia has a vast range of climates compared to most other countries, you must consider this when choosing natural flooring like timber.

-Acclimatisation is a significant factor for any timber flooring and should happen before the timber is installed for the safest installation.
+Acclimatization is a significant factor for any timber flooring and should occur before installing the timber for the safest installation.
 Timber is a natural product that wants to meet equilibrium with your climate and will take in (grow,) and release (shrink,) moisture accordingly.

-Typically a timber floor will be cured in a factory overseas with between 7- 9% Environmental Moisture Content (EMC).
+Typically, a timber floor will undergo curing in a factory overseas with an Environmental Moisture Content (EMC) between 7-9%.
 When you transport this product to the Eastern Sea Board of Australia, it’s going to rise to 14 – 15% EMC when opened and aired.
 That means it can be up to 8% EMC higher than the time you take it out of the box.

 To put this in perspective: according to an extensive study on timber flooring growth rates by ATFA (Australasian Timber Flooring Association,) timber with a ply core, will typically grow .6mm per metre for every additional 5% that it rises in EMC.